vighneshiyer/vighneshiyer.com/content/research/blog/2025_12-nvidia_hollows_out_groq/index.md

 #### So What?

-Consider that exploiting cutting-edge CMOS scaling and innovations in packaging requires massive up-front capital investment.
+Exploiting cutting-edge CMOS scaling and innovations in packaging requires massive up-front capital investment.
-Whatever a ML accelerator startup proposes, must
+Any ML accelerator pitch that requires outbidding NVIDIA, AMD, Apple, Google, etc. and leveraging process and packaging innovations is inherently suspect.
 <!--
 ML hardware startups often misrepresent how 'dire' the 'end' of process scaling actually is.
 If they propose something exotic, they will have to cope with the continued